 Are the Theragun Prime and Hypervolt 2 better than going to see a massage therapist?

 It’s honestly tough to say that using a massage gun is better than going to see a specialist.
-However, going to get a massage even once or twice a month can be pretty pricey.
+However, paying for a massage even once or twice a month can be pretty pricey.
 So while you’ll be spending more money up front on one of these massage guns, you’ll save money in the long run.
 Plus, you’ll still experience muscle relief, and you can use the gun at almost any time of the day.